 freespottie

-Jones spent part of his childhood in upstate New York with his mother, often traveling into New York City where he’d become immersed in the melting pot of cultures that would influence his creative ear.
-Further helping his developing musical tastes was his relationship with his father, blossoming around his fifth grade year where he’d get exposed to the other side of his family.
-By the time that he was a teenager, he’d already started listening to genres of music like rap, alternative folk, and rock.
+Spending most of his childhood in upstate New York with his mother, he often traveled into New York City, where he’d become immersed in the melting pot of cultures that would influence his creative ear.
+Further helping in developing his musical tastes was his relationship with his father, blossoming when he was in the fifth grade, exposing him to the other side of his family.
+By the time that he was a teenager, he’d already started listening to rap, alternative folk, and rock.
+When Jones reached high school, he moved out of his hometown to a new community full of wealthy families, forcing him out of his comfort zone.
+He joined the high school band and got his first taste of what it was like to actually create music, inspiring him to finally take his lifelong fascination with music to making songs with his friends on Garage Band — eventually sharing the 2018 EP gif (raw) to SoundCloud where it amassed hundreds of views.

 By the time that he hit college, Jones knew that creating music was his passion.
 At Morehouse College, he formed a band called the Luv Monkeyz with a couple of like-minded individuals similarly obsessed with music.
 In addition to rapping, he honed a talent for creating beats after receiving an MPC.